Keystone Property Finance Conveyancing Panel Information

 Read More

-my firm’s membership of the Keystone Property Finance conveyancing panel was suspended but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?
+Our membership of the Keystone Property Finance conveyancing panel was revoked but was reinstated on appeal, do I need to disclose these details on my application for CQS accreditation?

-You should provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your firm’s application but gives the Law Society viability as to what has happened.
+It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your application but gives the CQS team a complete picture of what has happened.

-Our practice is on the Keystone Property Finance conveyancing panel and scheduled to complete a purchase shortly.
-I dont have a Legal Charge for the client to sign.
+My firm is listed on the Keystone Property Finance conveyancing panel and scheduled to complete a purchase within the next week.
+I dont have a Mortgage Deed for the client to sign.
 Who do I contact at Keystone Property Finance to obtain duplicate documents?

-You would be advised to get in touch with Keystone Property Finance to obtain standard documents.
-The CML Handbook has an express question for lenders to set out who to contact to obtain standard documents.
+You need to contact Keystone Property Finance to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains an express inquiry for banks to enumerate who to contact to obtain standard documents.
 Keystone Property Finance in their Part 2’s state:

-You will need to disclose the firm’s Keystone Property Finance solicitors panel reference.
+It is likely that you will need to disclose your Keystone Property Finance conveyancing panel reference.

 Find a Lawyer on the Keystone Property Finance Conveyancing Panel